awsdocs/amazon-route53-docs/doc_source/resolver-query-logs-format.md

 **EDNS client subnet**
 A partial IP address for the client that the request originated from, if available from the DNS resolver\.
 For more information, see the IETF draft [Client Subnet in DNS Requests](https://tools.ietf.org/html/draft-ietf-dnsop-edns-client-subnet-08)\.

+**firewall\_rule\_group\_id**
+The ID of the DNS Firewall rule group that matched the domain name in the query\.
+This is populated only if DNS Firewall found a match for a rule with action set to alert or block\.
+For more information about the firewall rule groups, see [DNS Firewall rule groups and rules](resolver-dns-firewall-rule-groups.md)\.

+**firewall\_rule\_action**
+The action specified by the rule that matched the domain name in the query\.
+This is populated only if DNS Firewall found a match for a rule with action set to alert or block\.

+**firewall\_domain\_list\_id**
+The domain list used by the rule that matched the domain name in the query\.
+This is populated only if DNS Firewall found a match for a rule with action set to alert or block\.